-Retailers should be able to identify the mines, if not the country, where each of their diamonds is mined.
-Retailers should also be able to provide information about the labor and environmental controls in place at those mines.
+Retailers should be able to identify where their diamonds are mined.
+Retailers should also be able to provide information about the labor and environmental controls in their countries of origin.
 If no information is available, the ethical status of their diamonds is in question.

 A few years ago, Rapaport, a leading diamond trade magazine, sent an undercover journalist to well-known jewelry stores in Las Vegas and Manhattan.
 The journalist asked retailers about their measures to prevent the sale of “blood” or “conflict” diamonds – only a first step in ensuring that a diamond is ethically-sourced.
 Here are a few of their shocking responses, none of which should be considered acceptable:

 "Take our word."